ensdomains/thorin/README.md

 A design system for ENS built with React and styled-components.

-**NOTE: This project is in active development and is subject to change.**
+**NOTE: This project is in alpha stage.
+It is in active development and is subject to change.**

 ## Install